ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 When `Atm1Atm2` is used, contributions from isotopic incoherence is separated from `s(q,f)_coh_total` and put into `s(q,f)_inc_total`.
-If `Atm1` and `Atm2` are different elements then a similar line of reasoning follows but with chemical incoherence in place of isotopic incoherence.
+If `Atm1` and `Atm2` are different elements then a similar line of reasoning follows but with chemical incoherence instead of isotopic incoherence.